 As a student reporter, I gained so many skills that have helped me in college and generally throughout my life thus far.
 The technical experience helped me land my first job as a production assistant for Gopher Athletics in which I’ve been able to be “in the action” for live broadcasts.
-I’ve been able to be on field at football games, talk to new and interesting people, and I’ve even gained some of my closest friends: the student athletes our production team has interviewed.
+I’ve been able to be on the field at football games, talk to new and interesting people, and I’ve even gained some of my closest friends: the student-athletes our production team has interviewed.
 The experiences were also pivotal in allowing me to become a medical scribe in Minneapolis Emergency Departments, which has been a fast-paced and exciting environment to gain some medical knowledge from medical professionals.
 The practical experience, such as gaining confidence in talking to all different kinds of people, getting plenty of practice writing, and thinking outside of the box, are the skills that are honestly unparalleled when it comes to student opportunities.
 It’s very rare that high school students get to visit DC to interview a colonel in the White House, have their voice aired on a national platform, and meet some close friends that they can also network with.

 What advice do you have for current SRL participants?